a60rtus666/a60rtus666/README.md

 - 👀 I’m interested in computer games
 - 🌱 I’m currently learning russian language
 - 💞️ I’m looking to collaborate on games
-- 📫 How to reach me game
+- 📫 How to reach me no way

 <!---
 a60rtus666/a60rtus666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.